 - One eye is set for distance and one eye is set for near (Monovision).
 Vision is fairly good for distance and up close.
 You will need to wear glasses to fine tune distance or near.
 Intermediate or computer vision (3 – 5 feet) is poor.
 You will need glasses to see the computer screen.

-For the blended vision option, Matossian Eye Associates offers the Softec HD™ and Softec HDO™ IOLs.
+For the blended vision option, Matossian Eye Associates offers the Softec HD™ IOLs.
 These bi-aspheric lenses, similar to those used in high-end binoculars and cameras, are specially designed to mimic the natural focusing ability of the eye.
-They are calculated to match your eyes with the dominant eye aimed for distance and the non-dominant eye aimed for intermediate vision (examples that fall in the intermediate range are: the dashboard, computer monitor, GPS, speedometer, kitchen counter, plate of food) but, to read up close, you will need to wear glasses.
+They are calculated to match your eyes with the dominant eye aimed for distance and the non-dominant eye aimed for intermediate vision.
+Examples intermediate range are: the dashboard, computer monitor, GPS, speedometer, kitchen counter, plate of food, iPad and cell phones.

 A toric intraocular lens corrects astigmatism (irregular shape of front surface of the eye) and allows you to be less dependent on eyeglasses.
-It is a monofocal lens, so it will provide clearer vision at one focal point, (usually distance).
+Most toric lenses are monofocal lenes, so they will provide clearer vision at one focal point, (usually distance).
 Reading glasses may still be needed.
-At Matossian Eye Associates, we are proud to offer multiple toric lens options, including AcrySof®, and Tecnis® Toric IOLs, which are designed to correct both cataracts and astigmatism, offering a broader range of vision than a standard monofocal lens.
-In addition, Matossian Eye Associates, offers the Trulign™ accommodating IOL, the only toric implant that also provides intermediate vision.
+At Matossian Eye Associates, we are proud to offer multiple toric lens options which are designed to correct both cataracts and astigmatism.
+In addition, to the monofocal toric lenses, we offer presbyopia correcting toric lens implants.
+These ultra-premium lenses correct astigmatism while also provide a range of vision from distance to intermediate.